houghtonsam03/Pong/README.md

 ## Functionality
 * Choose which side is human and AI.
 * Game Manager (play multiple games against eachother (AI vs AI) to test winrate.)
+    * Possibility to play multiple games in paralell.
+    * Seamless to swap between AI and Human.
+    * Change game speed to get game results quicker (not recommended for human games).
+    * Head-To-Head Results
 * Multiple balls

 ## Parameters